FRAILTY MATTERS in Canadian health and social care

 What is CFN’s role?

-CFN’s mandate is to improve the care of older Canadians living with frailty, their families and caregivers.
+CFN’s mandate is to improve the care of older Canadians living with frailty, and support their families and caregivers.
 We do this by increasing frailty recognition and assessment, by providing evidence to inform decision making from the bedside to the policy making level, by training the next generation of care professionals and scientists, and by mobilizing knowledge to catalyze change in health and social care systems.

 The next phase of CFN’s work as a Network Centre of Excellence (NCE) will have a significant impact on Canada’s ability to care for older citizens living with frailty and to support their families and caregivers.
 Frailty matters in Canada.